RK Singh:

 RK Singh: Nothing can be stated at the moment because it all depends on the compensation that we receive from the government and we hope that it will continue to compensate us 100 percent.
 As we have been saying in the past, the government will have to raise prices and compensate us for the losses in combination with upstream compensation and also price increases.
 These three factors are important for us to be compensated 100 percent, and we hope to get it.
 Should that not happpen, we will not be able to generate revenue for future investment.

-ET Now: When can we expect OMCs hiking prices of petrol as crude prices have not really come down due to the rupee's depreciation?
+Now: When can we expect OMCs hiking prices of petrol as crude prices

 RK Singh: It is true that petrol has been deregulated and it is not covered under the subsidies scheme.
 But being a government company and the fact that any price increase will affect the public at large, consultation with the government is inevitable.
 Consultation is going on and I hope that very soon we will increase petrol prices as well.